kragtenb/BlakeKragten-ML-Learning-Journey/Projects/README.md

 ### 5. **Blue Line Following Robot with Drivable Space Identification (In Progress)**

 This project features a Raspberry Pi-powered robot capable of autonomously following a blue line using computer vision.
 It incorporates the initial development of a neural network model designed to identify drivable terrain for enhanced navigation.
 Future work involves refining the neural network for accurate drivable space classification.

+### 6. **Pedestrian Detection & Segmentation with Mask R-CNN**

+This project demonstrates how to use a Mask R-CNN model to accurately detect and segment pedestrians within images.
+It leverages the Penn-Fudan dataset for training and evaluation, showcasing the model's ability to not only identify pedestrians but also precisely outline them in the images.
+The project includes custom data loading, fine-tuning of a pre-trained model, and visualization of the results.